top of page

 One way I use my power meter…

 I wanted to briefly describe my power meter and recovery regimen.
-Professionals and many amateur racers, and some people like me, like to use power meters to measure how much pressure they are putting on each pedal stroke.
-I have power meters in each of my pedals and I closely monitor my power on my rides.
-It is useful when training.
-It also helps me to keep from burning out one day at the expense of the next.
-Or, it helps make sure I get a good recovery.
+Professionals and many amateur racers, and some people like me, like to use power meters to measure how much pressure they put on each pedal stroke.
+I have a power meter in each of my pedals and I closely monitor my power on my rides.
+The power values show up on my Garmin bike computer, so I can see them instantly.
+I focus on 3-second power, which is an average power for the previous three seconds.
+It is useful to monitor when training and to make sure I don't ride too hard.
+It keeps from burning out one day at the expense of the next ("ride for tomorrow").
+It helps make sure I get a good recovery.

 Stories and pictures